grafana/loki/docs/sources/configure/_index.md

     # Whether requests sent to the gateway should be logged or not.
     # CLI flag: -tsdb.shipper.index-gateway-client.log-gateway-requests
     [log_gateway_requests: <boolean> | default = false]

-  # Use boltdb-shipper index store as backup for indexing chunks.
-When enabled,
-  # boltdb-shipper needs to be configured under storage_config
-  # CLI flag: -tsdb.shipper.use-boltdb-shipper-as-backup
-  [use_boltdb_shipper_as_backup: <boolean> | default = false]

   [ingestername: <string> | default = ""]